Zipdox/piano-video-to-midi/README.md

 # piano-video-to-midi
-A Python program that scans piano videos (like from Synesthesia) and converts them to MIDI.
+A Python program that scans piano videos (like from Synthesia) and converts them to MIDI.

 # Usage
 First you need to install the following software: